loganguv/Lecture-Studio/README.md

 - Several gigabytes of available storage
 - Internet access for initial setup, model downloads, and app updates

-Lecture Studio does not currently support Intel Macs.
+Lecture Studio does not support Intel Macs.

 ## Download and Install